mwilliamson/python-mammoth/README.md

 it will use the embedded style if no explicit style map is provided.

 * `fileobj`: a file-like object containing the source document.
-  Files should be opened in binary mode.
+  Files should be opened for reading and writing in binary mode.

 * `style_map`: the style map to embed.